hapax/hapax.github.io/assets/chandra.md

 The matter wave "fits".

-To connect to our "hotel" model of quantum mechanics, we need to find the energy levels of the hydrogen atom.
+To connect to our "hotel" model of quantum mechanics, we need to find the energy levels for the electron.
 First, we can express kinetic energy in terms of momentum, hence in terms of de Broglie wavelength: